scopsy/nevo-david/README.md

 🙏🏻 I love coding and spending my time writing open-source code.

-🤩 I have 3 amazing dogs that help me to code.

 😇 I have never used git pull in my life, only fetch and merge.

 😊 I am a digital nomad, guess where I am right now?